 What can I do at home to feel better?

-In addition to taking any antibiotics and/or medicine your health care provider prescribes, you should also do the following:
+In addition to taking any antibiotics and/or medicine your health care provider prescribes, you should also:

 - Get lots of rest.
 Rest will help your body fight the infection.